codenoid/elixir-two-factor-auth/README.md

 # Elixir2fa

-Generate QR-Code, Random Secret and do TOTP Verification
+Library for generating QR-Code, Random Secret and Verify Time Based Password

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `elixir2fa` to your list of dependencies in `mix.exs`:
+This package can be installed by adding `elixir2fa` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do